 Ingredients

-• Quinoa: use white, red, black, or tricolor quinoa (rinse before cooking).
-Substitute: couscous, farro, or barley
+• Quinoa: white, red, black, or tricolor quinoa all work; rinse before cooking to remove bitterness.
+Substitute couscous, farro, or barley if you prefer a grain-based texture in this fiber rich salad recipe.

-• Sweet potatoes: roasted for natural sweetness.
-Substitute: carrots, pumpkin, or cauliflower florets
+• Sweet potatoes: roasted to bring natural sweetness and creaminess.
+Substitute with carrots, pumpkin, or cauliflower florets for a seasonal twist.

-• Parsley: fresh flat-leaf parsley for freshness.
-Substitute: dill, chives, or cilantro
+• Parsley: fresh flat-leaf parsley adds bright, herby flavor.
+Substitute dill, chives, or cilantro depending on your flavor preference.

 How to Make Quinoa Lentil Salad